Upgraded HMI provides a better solution for process control systems

 We will consider five steps for a better understanding of the industrial control process:

 Step 1 – Understanding of the actual manufacturing process

-The first steps to understand the real customer’s manufacturing process.
+The first step is to understand the real customer’s manufacturing process.
 Most of the time, the automation process is a combination of automated machines.
-For example, an integrated process can receive the product from a continuous forming or trimming operation and handled by an industrial robot for delivery to a conveyor system to continue with the robot palletising cell system.
+For example, an integrated process can receive the product from a continuous forming or trimming operation and be handled by an industrial robot for delivery to a conveyor system to continue with the robot palletising cell system.

 The automated production system can execute this process over and over.
 When the plant is run 24/7 with continuous production, any interruption may impact the process.

 Step 2 – Manufacturing process’ s enhancement to minimise disruption

 Go throughout the manufacturing process during the proposal and the design of the project.
 Likewise, the impact and recovery from any interruption in the process.
 As a result, an integrator should consider any optimisation or improvement to support the specific requirement of the process.

 These manufacturing optimisations minimise downtime and, most importantly, the recovery that may be required.

 Automated manufacturing refers to the ability to plan and implement the practices of production to research and to develop tools, processes, machines and equipment; and to integrate the facilities and systems for producing quality products with the optimum results in a factory.

 The main advantages of automated manufacturing include higher consistency and efficiency, reduction of lead times, quality products, simplification of production, reduced handling, improved workflow, and improved worker confidence.